Guinea

 Usage of EBA Preferences

-Only a tiny fraction of Guinea's overall exports to the EU market use the preferences granted by the EBA scheme.
-Nonetheless, the preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, currently stands at 57.1%.
-This indicates that only a small share of imports from Guinea are eligible for EBA preferences.
+Only a tiny fraction of Guinea's overall exports to the EU market use EBA preferences, because most export commodities enter the EU without duties under the normal tariff regime.
+Nonetheless, the preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 52% in 2023.

 Trade with the EU